amail/comfirm-dmarc-report-server/README.md

 * Acts as an SMTP server, no need for any 3rd-party software.
 * Validates DKIM signatures for data integrity.
 * Passes the reports in "real-time" to a web service as JSON data.
 * Persistent queueing of web service requests.
-I.e. if web service is down then the reports will be sent as soon as it gets up.
+I.e. if the web service is down then the reports will be sent as soon as it gets up.
 Also means that it can survive a restart.

 Install
 -------